 Natural haircare is a science.
 And like any good scientist out there knows, there are times when you’ll have to experiment to prove your theory.

-One method that has been tested by naturalistas and has been shown to be tried-and-true is the LOC routine, which details the exact order products should be applied for bouncy and defined curls or coils.
+One method that has been tested by naturalistas and has been shown to be tried and true is the LOC hair method, which details the exact order products should be applied for bouncy and defined curls or coils.
 If you’re not sure what this means or if you haven’t locked down your LOC methodology, you’re in for a treat.
 In this deep dive, we will provide you with the ultimate LOC guide and detail what you should know or do every step of the way.